Podcast Guest Marshall Lyles on reFRAMED

 Read More

-China Adoption,
+Topics: Superkids, China Adoption, Aging Out

 "We Can't Fix Grief"

-Mary Kathryn Nader, LPC, and Emily Morehead, LPC have a conversation about grief in the first episode of the podcast reFRAMED.
-Grief over a death; a loss of culture through an international adoption; a loss of a birth child through placing a child for adoption; a loss of caretakers and family life as we know it through removal by Child Protection Services.
+Mary Kathryn Nader, LPC, and Emily Morehead, LPC have a conversation about grief in the first episode of the podcast reFRAMEDGrief over a death; a loss of culture through an international adoption; a loss of a birth child through placing a child for adoption; a loss of caretakers and family life as we know it through removal by Child Protection Services.

 Read More

-Grief & Loss
+Topics: Education, reFRAMED Podcast, Grief & Loss

 We are thrilled to introduce you to reFRAMED, a podcast presented by the Gladney Center for Adoption.
 Our podcast is for adoptive parents, therapists, clinicians, educators, and other professionals who have a love for children and a desire to meet their needs.